SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Enoko's second card makes wolf spirits no longer shoot bullets
  - Chiyari's second card makes Yuuma Ex eagle spirits passable when disabled and decreases their collision size
  - Chiyari's second card makes eagle spirits no longer shoot bullets
- - Hisami second ability card effect has been increased, and spirit bullets are affected
+ - Hisami second ability card effect is increased, and spirit bullets are affected

 System:
  - Bullet count is capped at 1200 and Laser count at 150 to prevent slowdown in some situations
  - Beast spirits no longer spawn during bombs
- - Wave 9 fairy HP has been decreased
+ - Wave 9 fairy HP is decreased
  - The hitbox indicator follows the player after a barrier break

 Th19BugFixes: